Past Booktoberfests

 The literary fair (in Paul O’Regan Hall) featured 33 vendor tables, including 58 Nova Scotian authors and 9 Nova Scotian publishers.

-Four free creative writing workshops (in the BMO Community Room) were offered by authors N.L.
+Four free creative writing workshops (in the BMO Community Room) were provided by N.L.
 Blandford, Lorri Neilsen Glenn, donalee Moulton, and Tricia Snell.

 Authors: